mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 If we have 5 instructions, we can show them in our pipeline using different colors.
 In the diagram below, white corresponds to a NOP, and the different colors correspond to other instructions in the pipeline.
 Each stage, the instructions shift forward through the pipeline.
 ![pipel3](https://user-images.githubusercontent.com/43972902/107888593-a2b59800-6f0d-11eb-813c-e326cb3beb3f.png)

-Pipelined processors generate the same results as a one-instruction-at-a-time processor does when running the same software -- they just generate those results much more quickly.
+Pipelined processors generate the same results as a one-instruction at a time processor does when running the same software - they just generate those results much more quickly.

 #### Superpipeline